callstack-workshops/native-modules-new-arch/README.md

 1. The TS spec extends `HybridObject<{ ios: 'swift', android: 'kotlin' }>` instead of `TurboModule`, and `pi` becomes a bare `readonly pi: number` rather than living inside `getConstants()`.
 2. The iOS implementation is pure Swift (no Obj-C++, no `.mm`, no resolver/rejecter blocks for async).
 Async methods use `throws -> Promise<T>` with `Promise.async { try await ... }`.
-3. The Android implementation is pure Kotlin extending `HybridMathSpec()` directly, with no separate `Package` class to register.
-Nitrogen handles the JNI layer.
+3. The Android implementation is pure Kotlin extending `HybridMathSpec()` directly, packaged as a separate library at `packages/nitro-math/` rather than living in the host app.
+Nitrogen handles most of the JNI layer; the small piece you have to write yourself (the `cpp-adapter.cpp` JNI_OnLoad and the load-order package) is documented step by step in Exercise 02's Step 4.

 Those three differences are the diff between Turbo and Nitro at the module level.
 The view-level diff (Exercises 03 and 04) is similar in spirit but applied to native UI instead of native logic.

+Visually, the Math and Math (Nitro) screens are deliberately identical in shell.
+Each Card on one tab corresponds to a Card on the other; the icon and `kind` text changes are the lesson.
+Read both `MathScreen.tsx` and `NitroMathScreen.tsx` side by side for the most concrete sense of the diff.